keweili/feappv/README.md

 1. Open Visual Studio.
     a.
 Select File -> New -> Project...
     b.
-Select "QuickWin Application" on the left under Intel(R) Visual Fortran, then select "QuickWin Application" option on the right.
+Select "QuickWin Application" in the left column under Intel(R) Visual Fortran, then select "QuickWin Application" option in the middle column.
     c.
-Name the project for the main program, e.g. feappv.
+At the bottom, name the project for the main program of FEAPpv, e.g. feappv.
     d.
-Select a directory and remember it, e.g. `C:\Users\***\projects\feappv41\`
+Select a directory and note it down, e.g. `C:\Users\***\projects\`
     e.
-At the bottom, add a solution name, e.g. feappv41
+Add a solution name, e.g. FEAPpv41
     f.
 Click OK

 2. At the top select "Release" build (as opposed to Debug)